Talent Solutions

 The 3 Keys to Hiring a Successful Fundraiser

-recruiting for a director of development tips visual of man tightening his tie
+Recruiting for a director of development tips visual of man tightening his tie

 We all know the goal is to hire that fundraising "unicorn"—the mythical nonprofit employee or executive who is often expected to magically do everything.
 This is overlooking one key fact: unicorns don't exist.
 Take these hiring tips to improve your nonprofit hiring and move your fundraising to the next level.